1TeaL/DekuRor2/README.md

     	- The Plus Ultra Meter- a meter has been added that increases based on movement and base skill usage.
     	    - It is used for Mode switching, Float, Danger Sense, Supers and Going Beyond.
     	    - At max Plus Ultra, once per stage, prevent death, Going Beyond your limits!
 For 60 seconds remain in 100% without any health costs and heal as well.
+        - Mark passive
+            -  Deku's Shocking attacks apply a heal mark- after 3 hits heal based on damage dealt.
+            -  Deku's Stunning attacks apply a barrier mark- after 3 hits gain barrier based on damage dealt.
+            -  Deku's Freezing and Igniting attacks apply both marks.
+        - Float passive
+            - Holding jump in the air enables deku to float at the cost of plus ultra.
+Holding down a skill button maintains height.
+        - Danger Sense passive
+            - Every 10 seconds, when hit, deku will take reduced damage based on his armor, healing him if the damage is fully negated.
+Freeze the attacker.
+If he is not using a skill, he dodges out of the way and shocks nearby enemies as well.
+Costs 5 plus ultra.
     	- Added 3 modes- each having their own set of skills and a Super.
 Costs 5 plus ultra.
             - When including the one for all versions, each mode has 10 skills!
             - Power mode- focused on high damage with his punches.